tari-project/tari/RFC/src/RFC-0201_TariScript.md

 * The UTXO has a positive value `v` like any normal UTXO.
 * The script and the output features can no longer be changed by the miner or any other party.
 Once mined, the owner can also no longer change the script or output features without invalidating the range proof.
-* We dont need to provide the complete script on the output, only the script hash.
+* We don't provide the complete script on the output, just the script hash.

 ### Transaction input changes